LubinKerhuel/hugo/content/post/pitot-build/index.md

 #### Discussion

-Using the GPS COG[^COG] field is not the plane yaw direction $\Theta$ but the plane forward direction.
-Thus the COG is a biased plane yaw direction.
+Using the GPS COG[^COG] field is not exactly the plane yaw direction $\Theta_{heading}$ but the plane forward direction.
+Thus the COG is a biased plane yaw $\Theta_{heading}$ direction.
 It would be best to use plane orientation from the IMU sensor.
 It is not done here to reduce the number of sensors for this demonstration.
 The COG bias is small enough if we assume the wind speed to be small compared to the airplane air speed.
 It might be possible with a more sophisticated script to compensate this bias.

 #### Other flight inputs